The following links are presented in categories, and geared toward newcomers.

 WARNING: These sites contains spoilers.

 Hannah’s Whereizit is one of the best resources for getting to those “hard to find Morrowind places, people and items.”
-In other words, if you’re stuck then this the place to go.
-(Offline?)
+In other words, if you’re stuck on the main quest then this is a helpful resource to turn to.
+The site went down some years ago but a functional facsimile remains behind on the Wayback Machine.

 The Unofficial Elder Scrolls Pages has put together a well-organized Wiki, useful for digging through Morrowind related information, including a complete walkthrough for the main storyline (and tips on fixing broken quests).